Site404NotFound/Skyline_Problem/README.md

 - Building(6, 7, 3) (Shown as D below)

 Visual representation (Only for reference, no need to display)
+- I displayed it anyway using a somewhat inelegant approach.
 ```
      B
      B   C C D